1. Home

 Team selection, availability and equal playing time

-Mini-soccer: for 5-a-side matches It is best to have only 8-players, and for 7-a-side matches 10 players at a mini soccer game to avoid too many getting cold or bored on the side-lines.
+Mini-soccer: for 5-a-side matches It is best to have only 8-players, and for 7-a-side matches 10 players at a mini soccer game to avoid too many getting cold or bored on the side-lines however the relevant league rules dictate the maximum permitted squad sizes for each age so you have freedom to operate up to these but cannot go over them.

-In a mini-soccer squad of 10 or 11, each child will have 1 in 10 or 1 in 5 weeks off.
-You will probably find that on many occasions the team selects itself with some children being unavailable.
+You will probably find that on many occasions the team selects itself with some children being unavailable through absence or illness or injuries.
 By selecting in advance, you can, if needed, rest the stronger players for the games against weaker opposition and vice versa.

-If you have a player who is considerably weaker than the others, do not play them in defence or goal.
+If you have a player who is considerably weaker than the others, do not play them in defence or goal by default.
 At the younger age groups, goals are often considered to be the “fault” of the defence or goalkeeper according to the other children and this can result in undue pressure being put on the weaker players.
-It is fairly easy to “hide” a weaker player up front.
-Hiding a weak keeper is more of a problem.
-You will usually have two or three players who can provide cover.
-Change the keeper at half time if necessary, but guarantee both keepers all of the other half of the game on the pitch.
+It can be easier to “support” a weaker player in a midfield or striker position.
+If your team doesn’t have a natural keeper you will usually have two or three players who can provide cover in this position.
+Change the keeper at half.
+If you have 2 dedicated keepers then some of their outfield time may be better utilised for substitution time.

 Substitutions

-Mini soccer games are 20 or 25 minutes each way depending on the age group.
+Mini soccer games are typically 20 or 25 minutes each half depending on the age group.
 Broadly, this means that all players who are registered should get a fair share of football.
 Substitutes in all competitions are “roll-on roll-off”.
 This means players can come on, go off and come back on at any stage.
-Substitutes should be organised so that in mini sided games everyone plays most of the match.
+Substitutes should be organised so that in mini-sided games everyone plays most of the match.

 Examples